bulletmark/rebind-devices/README.md

-Arch Linux users can install [rebind-devices from the AUR](https://aur.archlinux.org/packages/rebind-devices/) and just follow the CONFIGURATION and LOGGING sections below.
+Arch Linux users can install [rebind-devices from the AUR](https://aur.archlinux.org/packages/rebind-devices/) and just follow the CONFIGURATION, ENABLE, and LOGGING sections below.

 Other users should do the following to install from the source repository.